-The operating system checks if the drives are fragmented and if the fragmentation levels exceed a certain limit, then it performs optimization (defrag) of them.
-By default, optimization work is performed automatically by Windows once a week.
-You may have noticed periods when your operating system responds with a delay and this may be due to the optimization function that may be running in the background at this time.
+The system checks if the drives are fragmented and if the fragmentation levels exceed a certain threshold, then it defrags them.
+By default, the optimization task is run automatically by Windows, once a week.
+You may have noticed periods when your operating system is slow to respond and this may be due to the optimization function that may be running in the background at that time.

 If you want to stop automatic optimization, and do it manually, and whenever you want, then you need to do the following steps: